 - Some smaller pieces of felt in various colors.
 (For the eyes, cheeks, heart pocket)

 - Sewing machine (optional)

 - Paper and pencil to draw your tooth outline (or print out this free tooth pattern)

 - Scissors that can cut through felt (I used Fiskars Dressmaker Shears)

 How to Make the Tooth Fairy Pillow:

 1. The first thing you will need to do is cut out all your felt pieces.

-- To make the main part of the pillow, Draw a tooth shape on a sheet of paper.
+- To make the main part of the pillow, Draw a tooth shape on a sheet of paper or print out this free tooth pattern that I drew to make mine.
 Cut it out and pin it to one piece of white felt.
 Then use the paper tooth shape to guide your scissors as you cut through the white felt.
 Do this twice so you end up with two pieces (for both the front and back).

 - Cut out two hearts (one a bit smaller than the other) to make the tooth pocket.